Building 2.jpg

 Are you taking reservations?

 No, we do not take reservations.
-We are first come, first served.
-Your whole party must be present to be seated.
+We are first come, first served and your whole party must be present to be seated.

 Are you offering take-out meals?